×

 Hvithamar viewpoint

-Hvíthamar is a viewpoint located between the villages of Funningur and Gjógv, on the island of Eysturoy.
+Hvíthamar is a viewpoint located between the villages of Funningur and Gjógv, on the Island of Eysturoy.
+The hike to the summit offers many options for landscape photography.

 How to get there